Microsoft/IntuneDocs.pt-br/intune-classic/deploy-use/enable-skycure-mobile-threat-defense-in-intune.md

 ---
 title: "Habilitar a Defesa contra Ameaças Móveis do Skycure no Intune"
-description: "Habilite a Defesa contra Ameaças Móveis do Skycure no console clássico do Intune."
+description: "Habilite a Defesa contra Ameaças Móveis do Skycure no Portal Clássico do Intune."
 keywords:
 author: andredm7
 ms.author: andredm